stormpath/stormpath-sdk-node/docs/app/views/application.md

         <p>An options object, the following properties are supported:</p>
         <ul>
           <li>
-            `cb_uri` - REQUIRED - the fully-qualified location where the user should be sent after they authenticate, i.e. *https://www.mysite.com/dashboard*.
+            `callbackUri` - REQUIRED - the fully-qualified location where the user should be sent after they authenticate, i.e. *https://www.mysite.com/dashboard*.
             The domain *www.mysite.com* must be configured as an Authorized Redirect URI in your ID Site configuration.
           </li>